-In 2001, adjustable gastric banding was approved for use in patients with a body-mass index (BMI) of 40 or higher and for patients with a BMI of 35–39.9 who have an obesity-related condition such as high blood pressure or diabetes.
+New studies suggest that the Lap-Band, a common surgical weight loss procedure, is safe and effective for patients with a lower body-mass index than initially believed.
+The lap band qualifications initially required patients to have a body-mass index (BMI) of 40 or higher and patients with a BMI of 35–39.9 with an obesity-related condition such as high blood pressure or diabetes.

-About Lap-Band Surgery at Olde Del Mar Surgical
+Lap-Band Surgery at Olde Del Mar Surgical

 Laparoscopic Adjustable Gastric Banding is the second most common type of bariatric surgery.
 It’s a less invasive operation than gastric bypass surgery, which is the most common procedure.
-Thus, it’s an appealing option for many people looking to lose weight efficiently.
+So, it’s an appealing option for many people looking to lose weight efficiently.